-This letter from Seneca to Lucilius, found in the wonderful collection Seneca, Volume IV, Epistles 1-65, is on the subject of saving time but also offers a timeless reminder on how we squander it as well.
+This note from Seneca to Lucilius, found in the wonderful collection Seneca, Volume IV, Epistles 1-65, is on time — how we save it an how we squander it.

 Continue to act thus, my dear Lucilius—set yourself free for your own sake; gather and save your time, which till lately has been forced from you, or filched away, or has merely slipped from your hands.
 Make yourself believe the truth of my words,—that certain moments are torn from us, that some are gently removed, and that others glide beyond our reach.
 The most disgraceful kind of loss, however, is that due to carelessness.
 Furthermore, if you will pay close heed to the problem, you will find that the largest portion of our life passes while we are doing ill, a goodly share while we are doing nothing, and the whole while we are doing that which is not to the purpose.
 What man can you show me who places any value on his time, who reckons the worth of each day, who understands that he is dying daily?
 For we are mistaken when we look forward to death; the major portion of death has already passed.
 Whatever years lie behind us are in death’s hands.